 The return east begins with 14 miles of what is undoubtedly the most interesting section of the Silver Comet Trail.
 Bisecting the Paulding Forest Wildlife Management Area, this portion of the 100% paved rail trail includes the Brushy Mountain Tunnel and the Pumpkinvine Trestle, both vestiges of the railroad which ran from 1897 to 1903.
 The flat trail is a counterpoint to the surrounding hills and is one of the longest paved trails in the United States.

 The Braswell Mountain Metric route is worth the drive from anywhere near Atlanta.
-Those visiting the area should definitely bring their bike and enjoy this route.
+Those visiting the area should bring their bike and enjoy a taste of the area roads.

 - Harmony Grove Church Road can be busy when school school is in session or when the local high school football games let out.